 Shang-Chi (Simu Liu) is living a normal life with his best friend, Katy (Awkwafina), when his past suddenly comes back to haunt him.
-He is reunited with his father, Wenwu, (Tony Leung) and his sister, Xialing (Meng’er Zhang).
+He is reunited with his father, Wenwu, (Tony Leung), and his sister, Xialing (Meng’er Zhang).
 Shang-Chi struggles to pick whether to side with his father on his delusional quest or to go against him.

 The first act of this film is electrifying.
 I was locked in from the first scene between Shang-Chi’s father and mother that harkens back to Crouching Tiger Hidden Dragon.
 The subsequent fight scene that takes place on a bus harkens back to Jackie Chan films.
 This film, by far, has the BEST action that Marvel has ever put on screen.
 I was in utter awe and by the end of the first act, I thought to myself, “Wow, did this just become my new favorite Marvel movie?”

 Another gripe I have with the film is the return of Ben Kingsley’s character from Iron Man 3.
 I found his humor did not work for me at all, plus he was the exposition dump character.
-Honestly the Marvel tie-ins in the film felt forced and I think it would have been preferred if they were left out so the movie could stand more on its own.
+Honestly, the Marvel tie-ins in the film felt forced and I think it would have been preferred if they were left out so the movie could stand more on its own.

 Simu Liu does impress as Marvel’s latest new hero.
 His journey is a bit more internal as he must grapple with his family history and discover who he really is.
 Awkwafina’s character isn’t a kung-fu master by any means, but she is really funny in the film and is willing to help out in whatever way she can.
 Meng’er Zhang was also captivating and impressive as Xialing, but I wished we actually got to see a bit more character depth from her.
 Who really stole the film though is Tony Leung as Wenwu.
-Wenwu is presented as a typical power hungry man, but his motivation here is driven by love, not world domination, which what the villain usually wants in superhero films.
-His motivation in this film is also clichéd, overall, but his devotion and and drive was enthralling.
+Wenwu is presented as a typical power-hungry man, but his motivation here is driven by love, not world domination, which is what the villain usually wants in superhero films.
+His motivation in this film is also cliché, overall, but his drive was enthralling.
 He did not hold back at all even when facing his own children.

-I give Shang-Chi a B+
+I give Shang-Chi a B-